unparalleled-js/docs-1/docs/formulas/string-formulas.md

 ## sub

 This function replaces the first occurrence of the first input value, with the second input value, within the string.
-This function is case-sensitive - make sure to downcase or upcase before comparison if you are not concerned about case sensitivity.
+This function is case-sensitive - make sure to type in uppercase or lowercase before comparison if you are concerned about case sensitivity.

 ### Example
 | Example                                      | Result       |